leahpattison/leahpattison.github.io/Content/OnIt.md

 ---
 title: On It
 layout: landing
-description: 'A card game to encourage open conversation about menstration.'
+description: 'A card game to encourage open conversation about menstruation.'
 image: assets/images/pic07.jpg
 nav-menu: true
 tags: [Card Game]